-Our governance arrangements were temporarily amended to allow the Authority and Service to continue to operate effectively.
+Changes were necessarily made to our governance arrangements in 2020 to allow the Authority and Service to continue to operate effectively during the Covid-19 pandemic.
+Our business continuity arrangements were put in place from February 2020 to ensure effective governance and management of our services.
 From June 2020 all Authority meetings were held virtually, and broadcast live through our website, allowing remote access for elected members, the press and public.
-This enabled members to continue to provide effective oversight and scrutiny of the Service, and throughout the pandemic, members have been kept informed and updated about the Service response.
+This enabled members to continue to provide effective oversight and scrutiny of the Service.
+Face to face public meetings returned in 2021 as restrictions were gradually lifted.